The words between me and the moving landscape

 Jack Lindsay, ‘Elegy of Ann – The Return’

-She has also given papers based on the research including, in May 2017, a keynote address, ‘Jack Lindsay: Romantic Rebel’ as the Sophia Holland Annual lecture for the Australian Federation of Graduate Women (NSW).
+I have also given seven papers based on the research including, in May 2017, a keynote address, ‘Jack Lindsay: Romantic Rebel’ as the Sophia Holland Annual lecture for the Australian Federation of Graduate Women (NSW).
 Other papers have addressed key issues for Lindsay’s work such as interdisciplinarity and aesthetics.

-In 2014 Anne organized a Symposium about Lindsay’s work, titled Jack Lindsay and the Politics of Knowledge, which included as keynote speaker, Helen Lindsay, daughter of Jack Lindsay.
-A number of the papers were subsequently published in Australian Literary Studies Vol. 30, Issue 4 (2015): these included papers by Helen Lindsay, Paul Gillen, Nicole Moore, Christina Spittel and CI, Anne Cranny-Francis.
+In 2014 I organized a Symposium about Lindsay’s work, titled Jack Lindsay and the Politics of Knowledge, which included as keynote speaker, Helen Lindsay, daughter of Jack Lindsay.
+A number of the papers were subsequently published in Australian Literary Studies Vol. 30, Issue 4 (2015).

 Cranny-Francis, A. (2017) ‘Love, poetry and revolt: the embodied aesthetics of Jack Lindsay.’
 In: Petrilli, S. (ed) Challenges to Living Together: Transculturalism, Migration, Exploitation for a Semioethics of Human Relations.
 Milan, Mimesis Press, pp.455-74.